apache/predictionio/docs/manual/cookbook/evaluation.md

 The value of Precision@10 is 0.0805, (loosely) meaning that for items among the top 10 results, each has a ~8% chance that the user likes it (i.e. rated >= 3).
-From the dashboard, we can further drill down the evaluation metrics.
+From the dashboard, we can further drill down the evaluation results.

 ### Second Evaluation